akaupang/macha/README.md

 Subsequently, it can be installed in an active python environment (e.g. a conda environment) by issuing `pip install .` in the git package base directory.
 The python environment should also contain the packages [parmed](https://github.com/ParmEd/ParmEd), [openbabel](https://github.com/openbabel/openbabel) and [natsort](https://github.com/SethMMorton/natsort).

 ##### Post-installation setup
-After installation, the user must set the path to a local `cgenff` binary in `main.py` to be able to use CGenFF parameterization of ligands (not required for single- or double-stranded RNA, which are natively parameterized in CHARMM).
+After installation, the user must set the path to a local `cgenff` binary in `main.py` (see also Usage) to be able to use CGenFF parameterization of ligands (not required for single- or double-stranded RNA, which are natively parameterized in CHARMM).

 For the CLI to work, a few variables should be set at the top of `manual_charmm_system_setup.sh`.
-The `macha_py_base` *must* point to the base directory of the python backend for this to be usable.
+The `macha_py_base` *must* point to the base directory of the python backend for this to be usable, typically `~/miniconda3/envs/macha/lib/python3.11/site-packages/macha/main.py`, if using the conda package.
 If not set in the package version of `main.py`, the path to `cgenff` can be set here using the variable `cgenff_bin`.
 A user can also choose to set the variable `charmm_bin_man`, if a particular CHARMM binary should be used (by default, `charmm` is assumed to be in the $PATH).

 For convenient usage of the CLI frontend, we recommend setting an alias in your `~/.bashrc` to `macha`, like so: